 Eamonn Holmes was cut off mid-sentence while signing off for the last time as anchor of Sky News Sunrise after 11 years.

-The 56-year-old Belfast-born presenter was being hugged by co-stars Nazaneen Ghaffar, Isabel Webster and Jacquie Beltrao in the final moments, but the broadcast ended abruptly as he said "why would I go...".
+The Northern Irish presenter, 56, was being hugged by co-stars Nazaneen Ghaffar, Isabel Webster and Jacquie Beltrao in the final moments but the broadcast ended abruptly as he said "why would I go...".

 Prior to the awkward ending, Holmes had thanked viewers for "putting up" with him for over a decade in his goodbye speech.